The following information is evidence to support the production of the new Local Plan.

 This report assesses the vision, objectives and policies of the East Inshore and Offshore Marine Plans and how they compare with the proposals within the Local Plan.

 This test ensures that a sequential approach is followed to steer new development to areas with the lowest probability of flooding.
 It has been revised to assess policies added since the original sequential test was produced.
+This has been updated, in liaison with the Environment Agency, to reflect the new Strategic Flood Risk Assessment.

 Through the Preferred Options consultation we received a nomination for elderly care home development at this site.
 This report assesses the site for its suitability for development.